smuiznieks/group-project/README.md

 error: failed to push some refs to 'github.com:smuiznieks/group-project.git'
 ```

-Wow, this is so cool!!
+Wow, this is so cool!